- Books, Literature, and Writing»

 Plus, people’s attention spans keep getting smaller and they may need to hear what you have to say multiple times before it sinks in.
 Another reason not to dismiss the potential of using previously self published content in new publications and in new ways.

-This also points to the value of creating evergreen content in the first place.
+This also points to the value of creating evergreen content.
 If your topic or theme is faddish or changes rapidly, it will be difficult to find much gold in your archive.

 Sorting It All Out